TomWilford/mvc-primer/README.md

 # mvc-primer

 ## What's this then?
 Just what everyone wanted, a new  PHP Framework!
-Sort of, but not really.
+Well, sort of, but not really.

-It's (pretty much) the framework from Pro PHP MVC by Chris Pitt but a bit modernised and (kind of) ready for PHP 8.0.
+It's (pretty much) the framework from Pro PHP MVC by Chris Pitt (2012) but a bit modernised and (kind of) ready for PHP 8.0.
 And it works!
 There's a Vagrant file & accompanying set of commands to get the framework up and running (LAMP on CentOs/7).
 That's it really!

 ### "A bit modernised"?
 * Autoloading          > _Replaced with composer_
 * MySQLi               > _Replaced with PDO_
 * Deprecated functions > _Replaced with non-deprecated alternatives_
+* ~~array()             > Replaced with \[\]~~
 * Genral Formatting    > _Generally better_
-* ~~array()             > Replaced with \[\]~~

 ### Anything else?
 Yes!

 I got a little carried away with the HTML and CSS.

 I improved the query builder slightly...

 aaaand...